reubenfirmin/sz/README.md

 * It skips virtual filesystems like /proc and /sys
 * It skips paths mounted on other devices from the starting path
 * It sorts the output by file size, high to low
-* It only returns results for directories using at least 1% of all files under the path
+* It (by default) only returns results for directories using at least 1% of all files under the path
 * It won't complain about directories it doesn't have permission to access; for example, running against / as a regular user will work, but the size will be less than if you run with sudo

 ## Running